Cyrus-compKid/JavaProjects/README.md

 # JavaProjects
-these are some simple java projects
+these are some simple java projects from school